WHAT YOU SHOULD KNOW:

 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

 It is important that you get good nutrition when you have cancer.
 Eat a variety of healthy foods.
 Healthy foods may help you feel better and have more energy.
 If you have trouble swallowing, you may be given foods that are soft or in liquid form.
-Ask your caregiver about any extra nutrition you may need, such as nutrition shakes or vitamins.
-Tell your caregiver if you have problems eating, or if you feel sick after you eat.
+Ask your healthcare provider about any extra nutrition you may need, such as nutrition shakes or vitamins.
+Tell your healthcare provider if you have problems eating, or if you feel sick after you eat.

 - Antinausea medicine: This medicine may be given to calm your stomach and prevent vomiting.

-- Blood tests: A sample of your blood may be taken to check for a chemical called carcinoembryonic antigen (CEA).
+- Blood tests may be used to check for a chemical called carcinoembryonic antigen (CEA).
 CEA in your blood is a sign that you have colorectal cancer.

-- Abdominal ultrasound: An ultrasound uses sound waves to show pictures on a monitor.
-An ultrasound may be done to find the location of the tumor.
+- An ultrasound may be done to find the location of the tumor.

 - Barium enema: A barium enema is an x-ray of the colon.
 A tube is put into your anus, and a liquid called barium is put through the tube.
 Barium is used so that caregivers can see your colon better on the x-ray film.